Our surprise discovery of the Gorreana Tea Plantation

-Over the course of our hour-long tour we came to realize how much of a hands-on occupation tea making is and how the workers involved in the process are dedicated professionals who take tremendous pride in their work.
+Over the course of our hour-long tour we came to realize how much of an intensely hands-on occupation tea making is and how the workers involved in the process are dedicated professionals who take tremendous pride in their work.
 Of course, machines are involved in nearly every step of the process, yet it is the men and women who operate, and maintain the machines and sort and package the finished leaves that account for the high quality of Gorreana’s product.

 Most of the machines, steamers, conveyor belts and sorters in use today are the original machines dating back to the 1800’s.
 As we observed the various stages of production it struck us that not only were we watching something in real time but we were also witnessing history.
 It was a fascinating juxtaposition of past and present and we could not have had a better tour guide than Madalena as she patiently allowed us to take dozens of photos and nearly as many videos!

 The second to the last stop on our tour was a visit to the sorting room where several ladies were meticulously inspecting large piles of tea for any imperfections.
 This is thoughtful, almost meditative work, yet they all had smiles on their faces giving us the impression that they truly enjoyed their work.
 Once again, their collective pride was obvious as they laughed and talked among themselves.

 Being that this was our first ever visit to a tea plantation it was quite an experience.
 With Madalena as our guide, sharing intimate, and sometimes funny, stories about six generations of her family along with the history of the plantation, we felt very fortunate to spend an hour with this energetic and generous woman.